Some cats hate car rides, and it’s no secret that many don’t like traditional carriers, either.

 Pets can’t understand that the plastic box we put them inside is there to keep them safe and secure during travel.

-If you’re planning on buying a cat car barrier, then it’s probably because your pet isn’t getting on very well with a regular carrier.
+If you want to buy a cat car barrier, then it’s probably because your pet isn’t getting on very well with a regular carrier.
 It’s actually fairly common.
 Cats are hugely territorial and they don’t like swapping out the familiar for the unfamiliar, and you can’t get much more unfamiliar than a carrier that only appears infrequently.
 It’s no wonder they get nervous.

 You may also have witnessed your cat panting in the car because it’s distressed.